Climate Change

 Chronic

-• Operations halted due to inability to secure sufficient water supply.
+• Operations halted due to decreased water source capacity or water shortages, etc.

 • Increased air-conditioning costs.

 Moreover, we have set the long-term goal of using 100% renewable energy by FY2040.
-By considering the creation of an energy portfolio that includes energy conservation activities and non-fossil certificates,*5 we will work to secure the optimal and stable procurement of renewable energy in line with our business expansion.
-We plan to install facilities that will allow the use of renewable energy in our factories, and to use carbon-neutral city gas in facilities.
+Through the creation of an energy portfolio that incorporates energy conservation activities and the use of renewable energy certificates, we will work to secure the optimal and stable procurement of renewable energy in line with the expansion of our business.
+We will also work to install renewable power generation systems and carbon-neural city gas supplies in our factories.

 Category Outlines